Weeks-UNC/shapemapper2/docs/building.md

 Note: All required executables are included with the release tarball, available on the [release page](https://github.com/Weeks-UNC/shapemapper2/releases).
 Download using the `shapemapper-2.1.5.tar.gz` link, _not_ the link for source code only.
-Rebuilding should only be needed in very specialized cases.
+Rebuilding should only be needed in specialized cases.

 Runtime dependencies
 --------------------